aidang10003/uiowacode/README.md

 ## University of Iowa

 A word guessing game where you compete against the computer to guess a three, four, or five letter word before the computer.
-We made this game in 2020, but exxentially it's the same thing as Wordle.
+We made this game in 2020.
+Essentially it's a Wordle clone invented before Wordle.

 ## Running the code